 Alternatively, the model indicates that the government could have left government spending at 20 and cut taxes, which would have the effect of reducing the propensity to tax below its current level of 1/5.

-But maybe the government doesn’t want to increase its deficit spending.
+But maybe the government doesn’t want its fiscal deficit to widen.
 Suppose that instead of introducing fiscal stimulus, the government responded to the onset of the balance-sheet recession by attempting to balance its spending and taxing.
 Recall that at the onset of the crisis, GDP had fallen to 80, with the government deficit at 4 (5% of GDP) and net private saving at 4 (also 5% of GDP).
-The trade sector was in balance.
+The foreign sector was in balance.

-Imagine for whatever reason – perhaps a fanciful notion that a currency issuer could run out of its own money, or that government deficits lead to hyperinflation or crowd out private investment – that the government chose to cut spending from 20 down to 15.
+Imagine for whatever reason that the government chose to cut spending from 20 down to 15.
 Through the multiplier, this would reduce GDP further to 70, implying lower employment.
 We are assuming private investment remains unchanged for simplicity, but for Keynes influenced economists, the depressed conditions would probably result in a collapse in investment.
 The impact on the various sectors, according to our simple model, is:

-The government has almost succeeded in reducing its deficit to zero and there is a small trade surplus (although this assumes no decline in exports despite depressed global demand).
-But the policy has also frustrated private-sector saving efforts.
+The government has almost succeeded in reducing its deficit to zero and there is a small trade surplus (foreign deficit).
+But the policy has also frustrated private-sector net saving efforts.

 The model indicates, as MMT suggests, that the unemployment would persist until either the government quit trying to eliminate its deficit or the domestic private sector altered its desired level of net saving.